wuxr123/Resume/content/_index.md

     id: gallery
     content:
       title: Gallery
-      subtitle: 'Here are some photos I took on my trip.
+      subtitle: 'I'm an amateur photography enthusiast, and here are some photos I took on my trip.
 I hope you like them too!️️️️ ❤️❤️❤️'
       text: |-
         {{< gallery album="photos" >}}
     design: